-Nuclear Notebook: How many nuclear weapons does Russia have?
+Nuclear Notebook: How many nuclear bombs does Russia have?

-Since our last Russian Notebook in early 2013, Russia has taken several important steps in modernizing its strategic and nonstrategic nuclear forces.
-These include continued development and deployment of new intercontinental ballistic missiles (ICBMs), construction of ballistic missile submarines, development of a new strategic bomber, and deployment of tactical ballistic and cruise missiles and fighter-bombers.
-While much of this development continues well-known programs that have been under way for many years, other developments are new.
-Combined, the steps contribute to growing concern in other countries about Russian intentions and help justify nuclear modernization programs and political opposition to reductions in other nuclear weapon states.
-Those developments are not in Russia’s long-term interest.
+Russia is in the middle of a broad modernization of its strategic and nonstrategic nuclear forces.
+While much of this process continues well-known programs that have been under way for many years, some developments are new.
+Combined, the steps Moscow is taking contribute to growing concern in other countries about Russian intentions, and help justify nuclear modernization programs and political opposition to reductions in other nuclear weapon states.

-As of March 2013, we estimate that Russia had a military stockpile of approximately 4,300 nuclear warheads, of which roughly 1,600 strategic warheads are deployed on missiles and at bomber bases.1 Another 700 strategic warheads are in storage along with roughly 2,000 nonstrategic warheads.
-In addition to the military stockpile for operational forces, a large number—perhaps 3,500—of retired but still largely intact warheads await dismantlement…
+As of early 2015, we estimate that Russia has a military stockpile of approximately 4,500 nuclear warheads, of which roughly 1,780 strategic warheads are deployed on missiles and at bomber bases.1 The number of deployed warheads is higher than the 1,600 we estimated in the Nuclear Notebook a year ago, mainly due to the operational deployment of the first Borey-class ballistic missile submarines.
+Another 700 strategic warheads are in storage along with roughly 2,000 nonstrategic warheads.
+In addition to the military stockpile for operational forces, a large number—perhaps 3,200—of retired but still largely intact warheads await dismantlement…

 To read this full article for free, visit our online archive here.

 To download a PDF of this article, click this link.

 To read an authoritative accounting of world nuclear arsenals, click here for all Nuclear Notebook columns.